mamedev/mame/docs/source/commandline/commandline-all.rst

 **-[no]artwork_crop** / **-[no]artcrop**

     Enable cropping of artwork to the system screen area only.
-This works best with **-video gdi** or **-video d3d**, and means that vertically oriented systems running full screen can display their artwork to the left and right sides of the screen.
+This means that vertically oriented systems running full screen can display their artwork to the left and right sides of the screen.
 This option can also be controlled via the Video Options menu in the user interface.

     The default is OFF **-noartwork_crop**.